 Birth Date: April 25, 1993

 Resides: Concord, North Carolina

-Back in 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for Earnhardt, NASCAR’s perennial most popular driver, for 10 Cup Series events.
+Back in 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for the injured Dale Earnhardt Jr., NASCAR’s perennial most popular driver, for 10 Cup Series events.
 Under a bright spotlight, he delivered by earning three top-10 finishes for the No. 88 Hendrick Motorsports team, including a near victory at his home track of Phoenix Raceway, where he won the pole and led a race-high 194 laps.

 Even without a seat available in its four-car stable, Hendrick Motorsports quietly signed Bowman in October 2016 to keep him in the fold.
-The situation changed dramatically the following April when Earnhardt announced that he would retire at the end of 2017.
-That July, Hendrick Motorsports made it official; Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.
+The situation changed dramatically in April when Earnhardt announced he would retire at the end of 2017.
+That July, Hendrick Motorsports made it official: Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.

 Bowman’s ability has never been a secret in racing circles.
 He piled up wins driving West Coast sprint cars before a scary incident at a Las Vegas dirt track put him in intensive care and changed his focus to full-bodied stocks – and ultimately NASCAR.
 In 2011, he was rookie of the year in the NASCAR K&N Pro Series East and racked up two wins in the ARCA Series, winning both races he entered.

 At 19, Bowman signed with legendary car owner Roger Penske.
 In 2012, he posted four ARCA wins and led 20 percent of the season’s total laps to earn another rookie of the year title.
 During the same year, he made his first NASCAR national series start in the Xfinity Series at Chicagoland Speedway.